 For a while now, NBA fans have engaged in an ongoing debate: Who is the greatest player in league history?
-Some are quick to answer with Michael Jordan, while others would mention names like Kareem Abdul-Jabbar, Wilt Chamberlain or even Bill Russell.
+Some are quick to answer with Michael Jordan, while others would mention names like Kareem Abdul-Jabbar, Wilt Chamberlain, or even Bill Russell.
 In this piece, we’ll make an argument for Los Angeles Lakers superstar LeBron James.
-By the time this piece is over, maybe you’ll agree in the LeBron GOAT idea — that King James is the greatest of all time.
+By the time this piece is over, maybe you’ll agree with the LeBron GOAT idea—that King James is the greatest of all time.

 Many hoops fans hold strong in their belief that Jordan is the greatest player in NBA history.
-They’re quick to point out that His Airness has more championships (6-0 for MJ in the NBA Finals compared to 3-6 for LeBron), MVPs and a better points-per-game average.
-However, The King actually holds the advantage in several categories, including All-NBA First-Team selections, rebounds, assists, blocks and overall field goal percentage, and he boasts a number of impressive records.
+They’re quick to point out that His Airness has more championships (6-0 for MJ in the NBA Finals compared to 4-6 for LeBron), MVPs, and a better scoring average.
+However, The King actually holds the advantage in several categories, including All-NBA First-Team selections, rebounds, assists, blocks, and overall field goal percentage.
+Plus, he boasts a number of impressive records.

-Jordan was a prolific scorer — a cold-blooded assassin who could dominate a game single-handedly.
+Jordan was a prolific scorer, a cold-blooded assassin who could dominate a game single-handedly.
 James, on the other hand, has always been known as more of a facilitator, despite his own scoring prowess.
-In fact, LeBron is the only player in league history with at least 34,000 points, 9,000 assists and 9,000 rebounds.
+In fact, LeBron is the only player in league history with at least 35,000 points, 9,000 assists, and 9,000 rebounds.

-When assessing their respective statistics for the regular season, it becomes clear that Jordan (30.1 points per game) was the better scorer than James (27.1), though MJ was slightly less efficient from the field and 3-point line.
+When assessing their respective statistics for the regular season, it becomes clear that Jordan (30.1 points per game) was the better scorer than James (27.0), though MJ was slightly less efficient from the field and three-point line.
 As previously mentioned, though, James holds the upper hand in assists and rebounds.

 Jordan’s scoring was even higher in the playoffs (32.4 points per game), as were his defensive stats.
-However, James holds a marked advantage in other postseason categories, including accuracy from the field, assists and rebounds.
-To be fair, though, LeBron (239) has played in more playoff games than MJ (179).
+However, James holds a marked advantage in other postseason categories, including accuracy from the field, assists, and rebounds.
+To be fair, though, LeBron (260) has played in more playoff games than MJ (179).

 Climbing the LeBron GOAT ladder

 LeBron James is steadily rising on the NBA’s all-time scoring list.
-He had already passed Jordan for fourth place, and earlier in the shortened 2018-29 season, the Akron native claimed the No. 3 spot from the late, great Kobe Bryant.
+He had already passed Jordan for fourth place and the late Kobe Bryant for the no. 3 spot.

-LeBron is sitting on 34,087 points for his career.
-If the former No. 1 overall pick can maintain his current scoring pace for a bit longer, he’ll become the league’s all-time leader.
-This is a remarkable opportunity, as most thought Kareem’s record (38,387) would never be topped.
+LeBron is sitting on 35,000+ points for his career.
+If the former no. 1 overall pick can maintain his current scoring pace for a bit longer, he’ll become the league’s all-time leader.
+This is a remarkable opportunity, as most believe Kareem’s record (38,387) would never be topped.

 In the wake of departure